ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - People want to be informed about or even participate in what Elektra looks like in the future.
 - We will always be able to reach an consensus.
-  We don't need a vote or a benevolent dictatorship.
+  We don't need a vote (besides the approved review) or a benevolent dictatorship.
 - Unlike the Rust Decision process, decisions in Elektra do not have a disadvantage if they were flawed in early stages.
   Only the end results counts.